aniketneogy19/epl-grpc-service/README.md

 </build>
 ```

-After updating your pom.xml file with the new configuration, you can run your server using the following command:
+- After updating your pom.xml file with the new configuration, you can run your server using the following command:
 `mvn exec:java -Dexec.mainClass="com.example.grpc.Server"`

+- By default the Calculator gRPC service will be started on port 50051